ksimms2/FindFido/README.md

 ### Known Issues/Bugs

 + Rotating screen returns to the home screen instead of staying on current screen
++ Rotating screen also seems to clear shared preferences.
 + Keyboard on survey covers some of the answer boxes as the screen auto-scrolls
 + When selecting from the menu, highlighted selection does not always correspond with current fragment